Snorkelling, seabirds and sightseeing—3 sensational reasons to visit the southern Great Barrier Reef!

 Seabirds

-Camp on one of nature’s wonders—the coral cays that comprise Capricornia Cays National Park —and be prepared to share your island idyll with thousands of migratory seabirds during the summer months!
+Camp on one of nature’s wonders—the coral cays that comprise Capricornia Cays National Park—and be prepared to share your island idyll with thousands of migratory seabirds during the summer months!
 Wedge-tailed shearwaters will entertain you with their clumsy landings each evening as they return to their burrows after a day’s fishing.

 Then, during the night, they’ll serenade you with their mournful calls—parent birds calling to each other and to their chicks.
-Black noddies nesting in the islands’ pisonia forests will rustle and bustle noisily amongst the foliage as you explore walking tracks.
+Black noddies nesting in the islands’ pisonia forests will rustle and bustle noisily among the foliage as you explore walking tracks.

 You’ll see several species of terns nesting on the beaches—nests are well-camouflaged so take care where you walk—and brown boobies, egrets, oyster-catchers and various waders feeding and roosting along the shores.